gera2ld/webfs-explorer/README.md

-# IPFS Editor
+# WebFS Explorer

-This is a web app to view / edit IPFS files on the fly.
+This is a web app to view / edit files on the Internet, including IPFS, tarballs.